bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

   - javascript
   - game
   - tutorial
-postdescription: Using TypeScript along with Colyseus.js and Phaser.js, we will create a very simple multiplayer browser game in less than 30 minutes.
+postdescription: Using TypeScript along with Colyseus.js we will create a very simple multiplayer browser pong game in less than 30 minutes.
 Originally uploaded as a Hack Club Workshop.
-titletag: Building a multiplayer JS game with Colyseus.js and Phaser.js in 20 minutes
+titletag: Building a multiplayer JS Pong game with Colyseus.js in 20 minutes
-description: Using TypeScript along with Colyseus.js and Phaser.js, we will create a very simple multiplayer browser game in less than 30 minutes.
+description: Using TypeScript along with Colyseus.js we will create a very simple multiplayer browser pong game in less than 30 minutes.
+Originally uploaded as a Hack Club Workshop.
 ---
-In this tutorial, I will explain the basics of creating a multiplayer browser game with the popular JS frameworks [Colyseus.js](https://docs.colyseus.io/) and [Phaser.js](https://photonstorm.github.io/phaser3-docs/).
-Using these frameworks, you will be able to build on this game to create something very complex, if you want!
+In this tutorial, I will explain the basics of creating a multiplayer browser game with the JS framework [Colyseus.js](https://docs.colyseus.io/).

 ## How it works